Actionable Book Summary: The Subtle Art of Not Giving a Fuck by Mark Manson

 Lesson #2: Take Responsibility

 I hate when people are not taking responsibility for their own lives.
 Mark makes a great point in his book about why you necessarily need to stop playing the victim all the time and start being a responsible human being.

-Most of the time I hear these words coming out of the people around me: “It’s not my fault”; “Someone else put these things here”; “I grew up in the wrong neighbourhood”; “My parents didn’t have enough money to send me to college”; “This is not part of my job”; ”He is rich because of his parents”.
+Most of the time I hear these words coming out of the people around me: “It’s not my fault”; “Someone else put these things here”; “I grew up in the wrong neighborhood”; “My parents didn’t have enough money to send me to college”; “This is not part of my job”; ”He is rich because of his parents”.

 Some people choose to believe that there is nothing they can do to solve their problems.
-Such people are playing the victim and seek to blame others, or outside circumstances, for their problems and misfortunes.
+Such people are playing the victim and always seek to blame others, or outside circumstances, for their problems and misfortunes.